replicatedhq/troubleshoot.sh/docs/source/analyze/cluster-resource.md

 **name**: (Required) The name of the resource to check.

 **namespace**: (Optional) The namespace to look in for the resource.
+If a namespace is not specified, this will configure the analyzer to search for cluster-scoped resources.

 **yamlPath**: (Required) The dot-delimited YAML path of a property on the Kubernetes resource.